Former DeKalb teacher, coach indicted for sexual relationship with student

 DeKalb County Schools confirmed that Skeen worked as a paraprofessional at Lithonia High School.
 The district said officials fully cooperated with the police investigation.

 A news release from the district attorney’s office referred to Skeen as a former teacher.
-Channel 2 Action News has reached out to the school district to confirm when he was fired.
+Skeen’s employment was terminated on March 31, 2022, according to the school district.

 [SIGN UP: WSB-TV Daily Headlines Newsletter]